yellowflowersorganics-star/smartcrop-os/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ by the SmartCrop team and contributors.
+Built with ❤️ by the CropWise team and contributors.

 **Special Thanks:**
 - All our [contributors](CONTRIBUTORS.md)